NickDoucet/doucet-lab/index.md

 ---
 ---
-# Doucet Lab – Structural Biology, Protein Engineering & Biomolecular Characterization
+# The Doucet Lab – Structural Biology, Protein Engineering & Biomolecular Characterization

 Welcome to the **Doucet Lab** at the Institut national de la recherche scientifique (INRS) – Université du Québec (Montréal, Canada).
 We investigate **protein structure, dynamics, and function** and develop innovative biochemical, biophysical, and AI-driven tools to engineer enzymes and characterize complex biological systems.